Zielke307-Team2/FreeStuff/README.md

 ## Contributing
 We are using the ESLint coding style
 ## Setup IDE plugins
-Install ESLint on VSCode
+- Install ESLint on VSCode
-'git clone' this repository
+- run 'git clone' this repository